acquia/blt/docs/README.md

 | 9.x         | Security fixes only   | May 2019     | 8.5               | >=9.1.0        |
 | <=8.9.x     | Unsupported           | Dec 2018     | <=8.5             | ~8             |

-*Note that when Drupal ends support for a minor core release, BLT will cease supporting that core release as well.
+*Note that when Drupal ends support for a minor core release, BLT will cease supporting that core release as well, in accordance with [Drupal security policy](https://www.drupal.org/drupal-security-team/general-information).
 For instance, as of December 2019, BLT 10.x will no longer support Drupal 8.6, and will instead support Drupal 8.7 and 8.8.

 ### Branch details